Destiny 2 post-release content: Year 7: The Final Shape

 Bungie had originally planned for Lightfall to cap off Destiny 2s first major saga, but after realizing that Lightfall was not enough, Bungie announced on August 22, 2023, that The Final Shape would be released on June 4, 2024 (delayed from its original release date of February 27, 2024) as the eighth expansion that would begin Year 7 of Destiny 2.
 The expansion takes place in a mysterious, otherworldly dimension known as the Pale Heart, located inside the Traveler, beyond the portal created by the Witness on the Traveler's surface at the end of Lightfall.
 The Guardian rallies the Vanguard and all of their allies, including Cayde-6 in spirit form, for the ultimate showdown against the Witness, who is using the Pale Heart to invoke the titular Final Shape, the calcification and destruction of all life in the universe.
 The expansion sees three new Light-based supers for each of the classes—"Song of Flame" for Dawnblade Warlocks, "Storm's Edge" for Arcstrider Hunters, and "Twilight Arsenal" for Sentinel Titans, as well as a new subclass, Prismatic, which allows Light and Darkness powers to be used in tandem.
 The Final Shape concludes the first major saga of Destiny 2, called the "Light and Darkness" saga, before the start of the next saga.
+It had one new raid, "Salvation's Edge", as well as the game's only 12-player activity called "Excision", which acts as the very final mission of the expansion, taking place after the raid.
+There were also two new dungeons released over the year: "Vesper's Host" during Episode: Revenant (Season 25) and "Sundered Doctrine" during Episode: Heresy (Season 26).